 300 Club Activities

-In early May temperatures stayed below -100F (-73C) for several days, triggering ‘300 Club’ activities.
-Station personnel first warmed up in the sauna, heated to +200F (93C), then ran naked in the snow to the Ceremonial Pole in -100 degree weather, ran around the Pole and back inside the station, thus surviving a 300 degree temperature change!
+Mid-winter temperatures can drop below -100F (-73C), triggering ‘300 Club’ activities.
+Station personnel first warm up in the sauna, heated to +200F (93C); then run naked in the snow to the Ceremonial Pole in -100 degree weather; and finally run around the Pole and back inside the station, thus surviving a 300 degree temperature change!

 Waiting for Summer